Manufacturing and Nonmanufacturing Costs

 Inventory in a manufacturing company is items purchased (or created) by a company for (a) production of other parts (raw materials or work-in-process) or (b) selling to customers (finished goods).

-In our example of Friends Corporation what will be inventory?
+In our example of Friends Company what will be inventory?
 Items such as plastic parts, metal parts and paint can be examples of manufacturing inventory.

 (For people with technical background, we guessed what parts go into production of a valve.
-The guess may not be 100% correct; however, for the purpose of our lecture it should be fine.)
+The guess may not be 100% correct; however, for the purpose of our tutorial it should be fine.)

 4.1.
 Inventories at different manufacturing stages

 When a company manufactures a product, inventories go through the manufacturing process.
 The manufacturing process has different stages.
 Depending on where inventory is (at what manufacturing stage) at a point in time, it can be classified as raw materials, work-in-process, or finished goods.
-The below illustration shows the sequence of inventory classification at different manufacturing stages.
+The following illustration shows the sequence of inventory classification at different manufacturing stages:

 Illustration 7: Inventory at different manufacturing stages